What Factors Drive Google’s Local Algorithm?

 Remember that search engines are also businesses that face competition.
 Their goal is to provide the most relevant search results to users.
 If the results of one search engine are lacking in relevance and usefulness, users will migrate to another site.

-So, it makes sense that Google lists the sites they think are more important above the others.
+So, it makes sense that Google lists the sites they think are more important than the others.
 These are the ones that users are more likely to find value from.

 There are ways to improve your perception in the search engine’s eyes, though.